 • Interest.
 There are business accounts that offer interest on your balance.
 Do the math though to see if this should be a deciding factor in your choice of a bank.
 If fees are higher at the bank offering interest, you might wind up losing money in the long run.

 • Bundled services.
 Your bank might offer some free features, like a business credit card or merchant services along with your checking account.

 Depending on the nature of your business and how you handle your banking, some of these factors may matter more than others.
 Find the bank that gives you the most features and perks you are seeking with the lowest fees possible.

 If you own your own business or earn freelance income, keeping your business expenses separate from your personal expenses can help simplify your life in many ways.
 A business bank account will help keep these finances separate, streamlining accounting and tax preparation, and protect you if you were ever faced business liability.

 But let’s not forget that keeping your personal banking in tip-top shape is vital, too.
 That’s where the SoFi Checking and Savings bank account can help.
-When you sign up with direct deposit, you’ll get both checking and savings with absolutely zero account fees and earn 1.25% APY just for letting us hold onto your funds.
-For comparison, that’s 41 times the national average checking rate!
+When you sign up with direct deposit, you’ll get both checking and savings with absolutely zero account fees and earn a competitive APY just for letting us hold onto your funds.

 What documents are required to open a business checking account?

 In order to open a business checking account, you’ll need your regular, basic documents — like your government-issued picture ID — as well as business-specific documents such as your EIN and business license.
 Check with the bank you’re considering directly for full details on which documents are required.